nayfin/tft/libs/crispr-forms/README.md

 CRISPR Forms has a few dependencies.
 First you'll need Angular Material.
 Usually you can just run `ng add @angular/material`.
 Find installation docs [here](https://material.angular.io/guide/getting-started).

-If you want drag support for mat-slider and mat-slide-toggle you'll have to provide `HAMMER_GESTURE_CONFIG` in your root app module like this:
+In some scenarios you might have to provide `HAMMER_GESTURE_CONFIG` in your root app module, if you want drag support for mat-slider and mat-slide-toggle.

 ```typescript
 import { BrowserModule, HAMMER_GESTURE_CONFIG } from '@angular/platform-browser';
 import { BrowserAnimationsModule } from '@angular/platform-browser/animations';